chriskersov/3DS-wobble-gif/README.md

 These are improvements I plan to make:

-- [-] Add tooltips to each setting explaining what it does and how it affects the output.
+- [x] Add tooltips to each setting explaining what it does and how it affects the output.
 - [ ] Add a variety of example .MPO files on the website for people to try if they dont have a 3DS / .MPO file for themselves.
 - [ ] Complete the README with images.
 - [ ] Fix issue where when you click the minimise diff button it creates another generate GIF button at the bottom.
-- [-] Add arrows on either side of the crop slider for ease of use.
+- [x] Add arrows on either side of the crop slider for ease of use.

 ---